BoG governor discusses peer review opportunities at DED meeting

 Also present were Dr. Maxwell Opoku-Afari and Elsie Addo Awadzi, BoG’s First and Second Deputy Governors, respectively.
 The teams also discussed upcoming AFI events and organising a high-level joint learning program in 2020.
-Second Deputy Governor Awadzi is also a member of AFI’s Gender Inclusive Finance Committee.

 The meeting came days after BoG, in collaboration with the Ghana Association of Bankers (GAB) and the Environmental Protection Agency (EPA), launched the Ghana Sustainable Banking Principles & Sector Guidance Notes.
 The aims of the Guidance Notes are twofold: improved contribution of finance to sustainable and inclusive growth by funding society’s long-term needs; and strengthening financial stability by incorporating environmental, social and governance factors in lending decision-making.

 “The principles are to assist banks in responding to emerging global megatrend issues in areas of human security, anti-money laundering, socially responsible stewardship, information communication transparency and disclosure, corporate integrity, environmental and climate change,” Governor Addison said at the launch on 27 November.